faldor20/jj_tui/README.md

 # Dev
 Can be built with nix `nix build` or open a nix shell with `nix develop` For non-nix the project can be buit with dune or opam.
-I've used opam-monorepo as an experiment, that can be built using `dune build jj_tui`